Islandora/documentation/docs/technical-documentation/testing-notes.md

 ## How to find things in Fedora?

 The map between Drupal URIs and their corresponding Fedora URIs is stored in a service called Gemini.
-To get the corresponding Fedora URI to a Drupal node, it used to require querying Gemini directly.
-Instructions are provided below.
+To get the corresponding Fedora URI to a Drupal node, a pseudo-field can be enabled that displays it on the node.
+This used to require querying Gemini directly (and still does for files).
+Those instructions are provided below.

-To display the Fedora URI on a Drupal node or taxonomy term, go to Manage > Configuration > Islandora and select all the bundles for which you would like the Fedora URI displayed.
+To display the Fedora URI  pseudo-field on a Drupal node or taxonomy term, go to Manage > Configuration > Islandora and select all the bundles for which you would like the Fedora URI displayed.
 A valid Gemini URL is required.
 On the [playbook](https://github.com/Islandora-Devops/claw-playbook), Gemini is at http://localhost:8080/gemini.
+Once you have selected the bundles, you can alter where in the display the Fedora URI field appears, by going to the "Manage Display" page for the bundle.
+For example, for a Repository Item, you'd go to http://localhost:8000/admin/structure/types/manage/islandora_object/display.
+In that list you should see `Fedora URI` which you can move around (or hide) as desired.
+Clearing cache may be necessary to refresh the node display.

 ## How to look up a Fedora URI through Gemini